 Revolut Merchant API on Vercel: Wallets, 3D Secure, and the Sync vs Async Trap

-Per the Merchant API documentation, you work with two keys: a public one used in the browser at checkout, and a secret one used only on your server, sent as a bearer token on every server-to-server call.
+Per the Merchant API documentation, you hold two keys: a public one for the browser at checkout and a secret one used only server to server, sent as a bearer token on every backend call.

 Authorization: Bearer <your-secret-key>